Josiah Mwangi Kariuki: Political life

-The start of Kariuki's political career is usually traced to 1946 when he listened to a speech at a political rally in which Jomo Kenyatta denounced the way the British colonial government was treating native Kenyans.
-It is, however, likely that he became interested in politics at an early age.
+The start of Kariuki's political career is generally traced to 1946, when he attended a political rally where Jomo Kenyatta denounced the British colonial government's treatment of native Kenyans.
+However, it is likely that he became interested in politics at an early age.
 Before his birth, his parents had been displaced in 1928 from their family land, Chinga, in the Nyeri native reserve, to work in the 'White Highlands'.
 There, they became squatters on a European settler's farm, deprived of land rights and essentially forced to work on settler land for low wages.

 In the late 1940s, he joined his primary school drama group which presented plays dramatizing efforts to resist colonial rule.
 While in Uganda for his secondary education, he closely followed the struggles that local Kenyans were facing from the European settlers.
 On 22 October 1952, he graduated from secondary school and returned to Kenya shortly before the country was placed under a State of Emergency by the new Governor, Sir Evelyn Baring, and Kariuki joined the Mau Mau uprising.
-After Kariuki took his oath, he started working as Mau Mau liaison officer between Eldoret and Kisumu.
-He also helped in soliciting money, boots and housing for Mau Mau.
-This led to his arrest in his hotel, which was working as a front to his political work.
+After he took his oath, he started working as a Mau Mau liaison officer between Eldoret and Kisumu.
+He also helped solicit money, boots and housing for the Mau Mau.
+This led to his arrest in his hotel, which served as a front for his political activities.
 He was then detained in various camps (including Kowop and Langata) from 1953 until his release, seven years later in 1960.